matthiaskoenig/pkdb_analysis/README.rst

 By default the alpha server is used.

-&copy; 2018-2020 Jan Grzegorzewski & Matthias König.
+© 2018-2020 Jan Grzegorzewski & Matthias König.